[Intro to brain-like-AGI safety] 5. The “long-term predictor”, and TD learning

 Here’s a TD learning circuit that would behave similarly to what you’d see in an AI textbook.
 Note the purple box on the right: compared to the previous figure, I replaced the 2-way switch with a 2-way summation.
 More on “switch vs summation” in the next subsection.

 Third, there are many additional ways to tweak the circuit which are frequently used in AI textbooks, and some of those may be involved in the brain circuits too.
-For example, we can put in time-discounting, or different emphases on false-positives vs false-negatives (see my discussion of distributional learning in Section 5.5.6.1 below), etc.
+For example, we can put in time-discounting, or different emphases on false-positives vs false-negatives (see my discussion of distributional learning in a footnote of the previous post), etc.

 To keep things simple, I will be ignoring all these possibilities (including time-discounting) in the discussion below.